Little Murders: Home media and rights

+Critical response

-The film was given a limited release to allow critical reception to grow.
+In 1971, the film was given a limited release to allow critical reception to grow.

 Roger Ebert of the Chicago Sun-Times gave the film a perfect four stars and wrote, "One of the reasons it works, and is indeed a definitive reflection of America's darker moods, is that it breaks audiences down into isolated individuals, vulnerable and uncertain.
 Most movies create a temporary sort of democracy, a community of strangers there in the darkened theater.
 Not this one.
 The movie seems to be saying that New York City has a similar effect on its citizens, and that it will get you if you don't watch out."
 Gene Siskel of the Chicago Tribune also awarded his top grade of four stars and called it "a mean little comedy that made me laugh and then think, 'God, how could I laugh at that.'"

-Roger Greenspun of The New York Times wrote, "Essentially 'Little Murders' constructs its world from the point of view of someone sitting behind the locked doors of an apartment on the Upper West Side—and so long as it maintains the conditions of that point of view it works—dramatically, cinematically, whatever way you will.
-Once it breaks with those conditions it becomes unterrifying, unfunny, superficial, inadequate.But 'Little Murders' usually is funny—in its great harangues and sermons, in its superlative cast, and in Arkin's direct intelligence in handling most of the dramatic moments."
+Roger Greenspun of The New York Times wrote, "Essentially Little Murders constructs its world from the point of view of someone sitting behind the locked doors of an apartment on the Upper West Side—and so long as it maintains the conditions of that point of view it works—dramatically, cinematically, whatever way you will.
+Once it breaks with those conditions it becomes unterrifying, unfunny, superficial, inadequate.
+But Little Murders usually is funny—in its great harangues and sermons, in its superlative cast, and in Arkin's direct intelligence in handling most of the dramatic moments."
 Vincent Canby, also writing in the Times, was more positive, calling it "a very funny, very intelligent, very affecting movie."

 Variety wrote, "Combining comedy with deadly serious comment on the nature of the world is a most difficult undertaking.
 If the theme is violence, and the design is to create a shattering experience for the audience, the project becomes even more difficult.
 But Alan Arkin, making a most impressive directorial debut, has surmounted these difficulties brilliantly.
 He has made a film that is not only funny but devastating in its emotional impact."

 Charles Champlin of the Los Angeles Times called the film "brilliantly successful" and "a remarkable debut for Arkin as a movie maker."
 Gary Arnold of The Washington Post wrote that the film "has good lines and bits of performance (especially by Miss Wilson and Vincent Gardenia as the elder Newquists and Don Sutherland as a hippie minister), but it doesn't have a consistent, unifying point of view."

-On Rotten Tomatoes the film had an approval rating of 69% based on reviews from 13 critics.
+On Rotten Tomatoes, the film had an approval rating of 71% based on reviews from 14 critics.